LouisBeke/docs/latest/payments/stripe.md

 ***

-This guide will show you how to easily get started with using Stripe with Jexactyl in order to process credit purchases.
+This guide will show you how to easily get started with using Stripe with foxxnode in order to process credit purchases.

 !> This system was implemented in `v3.2.0`.
 Please make sure you're running this version